Risks of Cannabis During Pregnancy

 Diabetes Drug Protects Against Muscle Loss

 As we get older, it can be harder to bounce back from injury or prolonged periods of bed rest.
 That’s partly because it takes older adults longer to rebuild muscles that have atrophied due to disuse.
 The resulting weakness can limit mobility and put people at risk for falls, hospitalization, and even chronic disease.
-Encouragingly, … […] Continue reading → Diabetes Drug Protects Against Muscle Loss Continue reading → Diabetes Drug Protects Against Muscle Loss
+Encouragingly, it may be possible to protect older adults against muscle loss with a drug that millions of people already take.
+Continue reading → Diabetes Drug Protects Against Muscle Loss

 Continue reading → Diabetes Drug Protects Against Muscle Loss